 You can attempt to clean a dirty spark plug with a wire brush and reuse it.
 I prefer to replace the plug with a new one since it plays an important role in a good running mower and it is a relatively inexpensive part.

 You must also make sure the spark plug is gapped according to the engine manufacturer’s specifications and securely attach the spark plug wire (spark plug boot).
 These items can also cause your riding mower to stop running.

 The ignition coil can be the cause your riding lawn mower won’t stay running.
 The windings on the ignition coil can separate and short out when the lawn mower gets hot.

 Without this vent, the fuel tank will create a vacuum that will prevent fuel from leaving the fuel tank and getting to the engine.
-A cap with this problem can run for a bit, but eventually shut down and stop running.
+A cap with this problem can run for a while but eventually shut down and stop running.

 Place the cap back on your fuel tank while allowing your mower to continue to run to see if the mower shuts off after a while to further indicate you have a gas cap problem.

 You can attempt to clean the cap and unclog the vent, but this doesn’t always work or may work temporarily.
 I recommend purchasing a new riding mower fuel cap.

 When a riding engine overheats, it will shut down and stop running.
-This could be due to a low engine oil level, wrong type of oil, clogged mower deck and plugged air filter.
+This could be due to a low engine oil level, the wrong type of oil, a clogged mower deck, and plugged air filter.